What does the Film Commission do?

 - We market New Zealand's screen production industry overseas and attract international productions to New Zealand.

 - We administer the New Zealand Screen Production Grant and other grants and assist with co-productions.

 Through our financing, and administration of incentive schemes, we have been involved in more than 300 feature films including Hunt for The Wilderpeople, Tickled, The Lord of the Rings, McLaren, The Hobbit, and Waru.

 In the rapidly changing film environment we are continually looking towards the future.
 We have also launched a number of initiatives as a result.
 These include:

-- GPS 2026 and the Interactive Development Funded which encourage the exploration of new technolgies
+- GPS 2026 and the Interactive Development Fund which encourage the exploration of new technologies

 - Supporting Māori films and filmmakers through scholarships and other initiatives

 - Connecting with the growing Asian film industry

 - Supporting diversity in the industry including a target of 50% of women filmmakers receiving professional development.

 Our budget is made up of Government funding, Lottery Grants Board funding, income from films, interest and reserves.
 Our total current budget is around $26 million.
 To find out more about how we use our budget, you can read our Annual Reports in the Resource Library.